 BREATHE.
-Slow down, heed our advice, and know that bamboobies has got your back, little mama.
+Slow down, heed our advice, and know that bamboobies has got your front, little mama.
 Follow the sage wisdom of women like you who have been there and back, and we’ll make sure you don’t lose your marbles while trying to raise a healthy, happy tiny human.

 Get Ready for the Day